KShivendu/awesome-vectordb/README.md

-# awesome-vectordb
+# Awesome VectorDB

-Everything you need to decide and work with VectorDBs
+Everything you need to decide and work with VectorDBs aka Vector Databases, Vector Search Engines